What happens if you cut your nails too short?

 (Looking for a more streamlined way to care for your nails?
 Whether you’re on the hunt for cuticle pain relief or a remedy after you cut your nails too short, Dr. Dana’s Nail Renewal System is a great 3-step kit to have on hand.

 After your nails are clean and moisturized, your next step is vowing to never get into this painful situation ever again.
 The best way to do so is to quit trying to grow them out—for now, focus on keeping them nice, neat, and short.
 Doing so will help prevent you from biting them in between trims.
+Plus, shorter nails are less likely to break on their own.

 How to stop biting (or picking at) your nails